K.I.S.S. — Axe Sharpening With a Stone

 In this short video from Coalcracker Bushcraft, we see a simple demo on sharpening an axe with a small pocket-sized sharpening stone.
 It’s a nice change from some approaches, which involve files, grinders, belt sanders, and you name it.

-It’s one guy who loves his axe showing us his favorite — and simple & easy — method of taking care of its edge.
+It’s one guy who loves his axe showing us his favorite — and simple and easy — method of taking care of its edge.

 In fact, it’s the same guy we saw on a video shared here about a year ago on making fire the old-fashioned way, with bird’s nests and char cloth and other such things.
 He really loves this woodsman stuff.